Elodiebantos/AngularM1/README.md

 ## Login component

+I created a login component to manage every user's login.
+I didn't have the time to completely implement it but the idea of this component is to lead the user to a new page in which the user can sign in or sign up.

 ## Interfaces

 Connexion and IToken interfaces are supposed to give the pattern of the login of each user.
 Tasks interface is there to give the pattern of any assignment.